 1. Tell us a little about yourself and your work

 I am currently a fifty -four-years-old, author, father, musician, and aviation professional.
 I have been in the aviation career field for over 26 years.
-I have been writing science fiction since the forth grade but made a serious effort to publish this year.
+I have been writing science fiction since the fourth grade but made a serious effort to publish this year.

 2. Where do you like to write?